fdq09eca/edu_research/README.md

 # Google scholar crawler

-This crawler is created for CUHK EDU research insitution.
-It is still under contruction.
+This crawler is created for CUHK EDU research institution (HKIER).
+It is still under construction.

 ## Plan

-add logging
+1. add logging
-tidy up the code
+2. tidy up the code in `search.py`